magento/merchdocs/PURCHASE_ORDERS.md

 1. Click the 'Add Items to Shopping Cart' link.
 1. The Shopping Cart page will open with all the items listed.
 1. Make any additions or changes you may need.
+1. Use the 'Custom Reference Number' to add an internal Invoice/PO number to the order. (optional)
 1. Follow the normal Checkout workflow and press the 'Place Purchase Order' button.

 If you have items in your shopping cart when you click the link, you will be prompted to either merge the cart items with the existing PO or you can choose to replace the items in the PO with the items in your shopping cart.